m00nst3r/Flip-panel/README.md

 Flip-panel

-Works only on iPad, iPhone
+Works on Safari, Google Chrome, Firefox and Opera Next